patrickschu/rhetoric/README.md

 `iter = 100, probability_cutoff = - 40 , threshold = 10, tweet=False`

 Where `iter` is the number of iterations, i.e. the number of sentences to generate.
-The `probability_cutoff` specifies the mininum probability (in log space) of the sentence to be published / tweeted. `threshold` determines the number of words the sentencebuilder considers when picking the word to follow.
-Larger numbers give more variety, smaller numbers higher quality sentences. `tweet` turns the Twittter functionality on (True) and off (False).
+The `probability_cutoff` specifies the mininum probability (in log space) a sentence needs to meet to be published / tweeted. `threshold` determines the number of words the sentence building algorithm considers when picking a word Y to follow word X. Larger numbers give more variety, smaller numbers higher quality sentences. `tweet` turns the Twittter functionality on (`True`) and off (`False`).
 The values shown above are the defaults the script will use unless told otherwise.
 Note that for Twitter to work you need to have a file with the tokens and secrets to log into the Twitter API.

 <!---